How We Catalyze ELI & Supportive Housing

 Direct Investments in Developments with ELI & Supportive Housing Units

-Many of these communities are already under development, including:
+Many of these communities are already open or under development, including:

 The Algarve Apartments